-• The location x_i appears both as an input and an output in the assignment operations above.
+- The location x_i appears both as an input and an output in the assignment operations above.
 We need to take care that the location is not written to before its value is read.
 One way to do this is to set up an auxiliary array y_i .
-In odd-numbered steps, the y_i are written to with the x_i as inputs, and vice versa for the even-numbered steps.
+In odd-numbered steps, the y_i are written to with the x_i as inputs, and vice versa for the even-numbered steps. - As noted above, as time goes on, more and more threads are idle.
+Thus load balancing is poor. - Synchronization at each step incurs overhead in a multicore/multiprocessr setting, though not for GPU (if a single block is used).